-Each of the three aforementioned SAs is implemented based on an innovative SA methodology initially proposed in Wang et al. (2018) and adopted in this study, where the influence of input parameters (X) is evaluated on the C-RIVE model according to the variations of a large set of DO simulations (model output, Y).
-The necessary steps pursued for SA are summarized in supplementary material section B.
+Each of the three aforementioned SAs is implemented based on an innovative SA methodology initially proposed in Wang et al. (2018) and adopted in this study, where the influence of input parameters (X) is evaluated on the C-RIVE model according to the variations of a large set of DO simulations (model output; Y).
+The necessary steps pursued for SA are summarized in Sect.
+S2.

-Each SA is performed with a Python script that computes on an Intel(R) Xeon(R) E5-2640 (20 cores @ 2.4 GHz).
-The computational time is 12h per TOC value for the first SA, while it is reduced to only 3h per TOC value for the second and third ones.
+Each SA is performed with a Python script that computes on an Intel(R) Xeon(R) E5-2640 (20 cores at 2.4 GHz).
+The computational time is 12 h per TOC value for the first SA, while it is reduced to only 3 h per TOC value for the second and third ones.